In this section:

 The Tax Credit Office may also review your case if you feel that they have not taken into account previous information you gave them.

-If you haven't got new information but you are still unhappy with their decision, you can talk to an organisation like Citizens Advice or Community Legal Advice.
+If you haven't got new information but you are still unhappy with their decision, you can talk to an organisation like Citizens Advice or Civil Legal Advice.
 They'll help you consider your options.